drvinhhoang/drvinhhoang/README.md

 # Hi I'm Vinh.

 Hi there, I'm Vinh, I had been working as a doctor for nearly 4 years, and now I'm an iOS developer.
 Deciding to become a programmer is the wisest decision I've made.
-After a couple of months of working as a developer.
-I've never regret about making the decision.
-I realized I was born to do this job.
+After a couple of months of working as a developer, I've never regret about making the decision.
+I realized that I was born to do this job.
 And I have a long journey ahead with a bunch of opportunities, all relying on my ability to learn new things, and sharpen my skills.
 But the most important, I love what I do now.

 ### Some of my projects I've done when I first started learning iOS programming: